daattali/beautiful-jekyll/resources_pages/terminology.md

 * `PDF`: Probability Density Function, or the file format, Portable Document Format.
 And at UBC it even has a third meaning: Post-Doctoral Fellow.
 So, at UBC, a PDF could save a plot of a PDF as a PDF!

 ## Compare and contrast

+#### `underfitting` vs. `overfitting`
+  * `underfitting` refers to a model that is too simple to perform well even on the training data.
+  * `overfitting` refers to a model that is too specific to the particular training set, potentially because the model is too complex.

+#### `bias-variance tradeoff` vs `fundamental tradeoff of ML`
+  * The `bias-variance tradeoff` refers to the tradeoff between the bias and the variance of an estimator (see above for more on the term `bias`)
+  * The `fundamental tradeoff of ML` refers to the tradeoff between training error and approximation error.
+  * Bias-variance refers to a specific model more in the abstract, whereas training/approximation error refer to a specific model trained on a specific training set.
+  * High bias is roughly the same idea as high training error (underfitting).
+It means that the model assumptions prevent us from achieving low training error.
+  * High variance is roughly the same idea as high approximation error (overfitting).
+It means that model would change significantly if given different training data from the same distribution.

+#### `parameter` vs. `hyperparameter`
+  * following up on the ML definition of a `parameter` (see above), we also contrast this with a `hyperparameter`, which are high-level decisions that one chooses before training the model.
+For example, "k" in k-nearest neighbours classification is a hyperparameter.
+Unlike parameters, hyperparameters are most often chosen by humans (although hyperparameter tuning is becoming automated to some extent as well).

 #### `discriminative` vs. `generative`
 A [discriminative model](https://en.wikipedia.org/wiki/Discriminative_model) directly models the probability of a given output given the inputs.
 On the other hand, with a [generative model](https://en.wikipedia.org/wiki/Generative_model) one starts from assumptions about how the data are generated (the "forward model"), and then performs inference about the model given the data (the "backward" step).
 The term `generative model` itself has some ambiguity: in some contexts it includes the prior distribution (see below) and in other contexts it does not.